 People who believe the doctrine of Original Sin regularly discuss the impact of Adam and Eve’s sins in Eden, but how many of the same individuals completely deny the possibility of sins of our founding fathers or modern leaders affecting our nation today?

 We cannot afford to be naïve or remain ignorant about sin, including the sin of racism, individually and collectively.
 I regularly confess the unloving biases I hold towards my neighbors, and I pray for new ones to be revealed.
 This requires admitting I am in need of continual transformation through the renewing of my mind by the Word.
 This also requires a willingness to be directly challenged and changed culturally by proximity to people from other backgrounds.
-I have removed several words from my vocabulary, I have confessed to my biracial husband my wrongful attitudes, and I have disassociated with social groups spewing hateful rhetoric.
+I have removed several words from my vocabulary.
+Also, I have confessed to my biracial husband my wrongful attitudes.
+I have disassociated with social groups spewing hateful rhetoric.

 Produce fruit in keeping with repentance.
 (Matt 3:8)